 Founded in 1996, The Neon Museum is home to Las Vegas’ iconic neon signs that have seen better days.
 Its campus features an outdoor exhibition space known as the Boneyard at the Neon Museum, which houses rescued signs from the storied history of Sin City.

 Many of the restored signs are on all the time.
 The Main Boneyard contains more than 200 unrestored signs which are illuminated at sunset with ground lighting, so plan a visit at dusk to feel the full magic of those bright neon lights.
+It’s a great place to visit for the whole family.

 Speaking of signs, the Fabulous Las Vegas Sign is free and accessible 24 hours a day.
-It’s located about six minutes drive south of Mandalay Bay Hotel, at the southern end of the Strip.
+It’s located about six minutes drive south of the Mandalay Bay Hotel, at the southern end of the Strip.

-Immersive yourself in the Marvel Avengers Station
+Immerse yourself in the Marvel Avengers S.T.A.T.I.O.N

 This family-friendly attraction is a must visit for any Marvel fan.
-At the Marvel Avengers Station, you can delve into the history, science, engineering, tech and profiles of Captain America, Hulk, Thor and Iron Man.
-Your mission, if you choose to accept it, is to interactively assemble case files on each of the characters and move on to become qualified members of the AVENGERS S.T.A.T.I.O.N.
-How cool is that?
+At the Marvel Avengers S.T.A.T.I.O.N, you can delve into the history, science, engineering, tech and profiles of Captain America, Hulk, Thor and Iron Man.

 Experience Las Vegas Pro Sports

-If you’re visiting Las Vegas with teens who are big into sports, good news.
-The city has such a big choice of major pro sports teams, there’s nearly always a home game in town.
 Teams include the Vegas Raiders of the NFL, (the team relocated from Oakland, California); the puck-wielding Vegas Golden Knights (NHL); Las Vegas Lights FC (MLS) soccer team, and the Las Vegas Aces (WNBA) women’s basketball team.

 The Knights play in the beautiful T-Mobile Arena, which is on the Vegas strip.
 Allegiant Stadium is the 1.8 million-square-foot home of the NFL’s Las Vegas Raiders and the University of Nevada, Las Vegas (UNLV) college football team.